Quellrheinweg A: Lake Toma - Tschamut

 Description

-The selected tour includes the Oberalp Pass-Tomasee-Tschamut section.
+The selected route covers the Oberalppass-Lake Toma-Tschamut section.
 The highlight of this stage is undoubtedly the visit to Lake Toma, a magical place for many Central and Northern Europeans.
-From Lake Toma, the official source of the Rhine, to its mouth in Rotterdam, the Rhine covers 1320 kilometres.
-As a small and sometimes wild mountain stream, it plunges over stones and rocks, erodes deep gorges, floods floodplains and rolls towards the North Sea as a navigable mighty European river.
+From Lake Toma, the official source of the Rhine, to its mouth in Rotterdam, the Rhine travels 1320 kilometers.
+As a small and sometimes wild mountain stream, it rushes over stones and rocks, erodes deep gorges, floods floodplains, and rolls as a navigable mighty European river toward the North Sea.

-Lake Toma, nestled in a hollow at the foot of Piz Badus, is probably unique in its beauty, magic and international importance.
-Father Placidus Spescha (1752 - 1833) already mentioned the place in his description of the Tavetscher Valley as follows: "This lake, 200 paces wide and 400 paces long, is the basin from which the Anterior Rhine takes its source.
-It is a beautiful area and therefore worthy of being the primordial source of such a river."
-The large, flat stones with a view of the lake or the green meadows by the water invite you to rest and linger.
+Lake Toma, nestled in a hollow at the foot of Piz Badus, is probably unique in its beauty, magic, and international significance.
+Already Father Placidus Spescha (1752 - 1833) mentioned the place in his description of the Tavetsch valley as follows: "This 200-step wide and 400-step long lake is the basin from which the Vorderrhein originates.
+It is a wonderfully beautiful area and thus worthy to be the original source of such a river."
+Large flat stones with views of the lake or the green mats at the water invite you to rest and linger.

-Where the water leaves the lake as a young Rhine, the hiking trail leads eastwards down to the signpost at point 2174.
-There you follow the road and partly the paths via Tgatlems, Crest Darvun and Prau Mulins.
-This moorland landscape of national importance is particularly beautiful with the extensive fens, alpine rose bushes and alpine alders from mid-June to the end of August.
-At the end, it goes another 500 meters through meadows and along the pass road to Tschamut.
+Where the water leaves the lake as the young Rhine, the hiking trail leads east down to the signpost at point 2174.
+From there, follow the road and partly the paths over Tgatlems, Crest Darvun, and Prau Mulins.
+This moorland of national importance with extensive flat bogs, alpine rose bushes, and alpine alders is particularly beautiful from mid-June to the end of August.
+At the end, it is another 500 meters through meadows and along the pass road to Tschamut.

 Note(s)

-Refreshment stops: Berggasthaus Piz Calmot and Ustria Alpsu (Oberalp Hospiz), (Variant B: Badushütte SAC), Hotel Rheinquelle Tschamut
+Dining options: Mountain guesthouse Piz Calmot and Ustria Alpsu (Oberalp Hospice), (Variant B: Badushütte SAC), Hotel Rheinquelle Tschamut

 See also